things i've done

 A 3D-printed prosthetic hand controlled by brain waves

-Unfortunately, I don't want to invest too much into this project yet, so I've only been able to use low resolution EEGs, meaning that the brain signal readings are a little off.
+Unfortunately, I'm not in a positionw where I can invest much into this project - so I've only been able to use low resolution EEGs, meaning that the brain signal readings are a little off.

 Videos